Submitting Presentation Proposals for Library 2.022: Virtual Reality and Learning: Leading the Way

 The Call for Proposals Is Now OPEN

-Proposals will be accepted on a first-come, first-served basis starting August 6th, 2021, and closing on September 24th.
-The number of sessions will be limited, so you are encouraged to get your proposal in early!
+Proposals will be accepted on a first-come, first-served basis starting January 13th, 2022, and closing at the latest on March 15th.
+The number of sessions will be limited to 18 and the call for proposals will close when we have accepted that number of sessions, so you are encouraged to get your proposal in early!
 If your proposal is accepted, you will be provided with the ability to schedule a presentation time that is convenient to your time zone and work schedule.
 Early proposal submission and acceptance will give you the most flexibility for scheduling your presentation.

 Your presentation proposal, once submitted, will be listed on the Library 2.0 website, with the opportunity for members of this network to view, comment on, and/or "like" your presentation proposal.
 This will give you and the other members of this site the chance to share ideas and to make connections before, during, and after the conference.
 Additionally, it will allow us to gauge the popularity of your topic or approach.
 It is our intention that all serious proposals be given the opportunity to be presented.